hellogreg/pstv/pstv.md

 This process is another artifact from the Vita.
 The page peeling makes a lot more sense on a touchscreen, as does the swiping left to get back to the homescreen.
 On a console, the process should be optimized for the controller: X is go forward, and Circle is go back.

-### Update store navigation

-Like the homescreen, the store needs a complete overhaul to make it more controller-friendly.
-(Unlike the homescreen, I haven't had a chance to make a prototype for it, yet.)
-Some of the most important sections -- like the Search area at the top right, and the ellipses at the bottom right -- are the most difficult to access.
-When they can be tapped, that's not a big deal.
-But scrolling and maneuvering around the screen in all directions to get to them is a pain.

-The simplest solution would be to have a left-hand menu, like the other TV-based PlayStation consoles.
-You always know going left takes you back a level in the hierarchy.

-A few other store suggestions:
-- My download list should only show titles that can be played on the PSTV.
-It does me no good to scroll through dozens (hundreds?) of other PlayStation games, apps, etc. to see the small percentage that I actually can use on this system.
-- Make a link on the store's homepage that, when followed, shows free games and discounts for PlayStation Plus users.
-It's near impossible to find them, now.
-- Only offer titles that can actually be played on the PSTV.
-For example, *Touch My Katamari* can be searched, bought, and downloaded.
-But it won't play.
-I'm sure I'm not the only person who's bought something that wasn't even compatible.

 ### Get rid of the “Featured” tab

 I don't know if anyone ever does anything except skip right past this tab.
 Nobody likes it.
 It's clearly one of those business decisions that didn't have the user in mind.
 It also breaks the natural navigational flow; you don't see it when entering apps, but it's always there when you leave them.
 Plus, it looks like too much like it's the store, even though it's not.